 Eric Christopher Perry

-Alison LaRosa Montez joined the GBCC’s Board of Directors in 2012.
-An alto, she sings regularly with Boston Choral Ensemble and with Night Song at First Church Cambridge, as a cantor at the Basilica of Our Lady of Perpetual Help in Boston, and as the alto section leader at St. Peter’s Episcopal Church in Weston.
+Alison LaRosa (Chair) joined the GBCC’s Board of Directors in 2012.
+An alto, she sings regularly with Boston Choral Ensemble, with Night Song at First Church Cambridge, as a cantor at the Basilica of Our Lady of Perpetual Help in Boston, and as the alto section leader at St. Peter’s Episcopal Church in Weston.
 She earned degrees in music (flute) from The Catholic University of America and arts management from Indiana University.
 Alison is currently part of the fundraising team at Tufts University School of Medicine and, prior to that, held administrative positions at Boston Musica Viva and Cleveland Play House.